project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/191-josh-heyneke-small-scale-farmers-going-potentially-bankrupt-with-regen-duck-eggs-and-fertiliser.md

 ---
-title: 191 Josh Heyneke - Small scale farmers going potentially bankrupt with regen duck eggs and fertiliser
+title: 191 Josh Heyneke Small Scale Farmers Going Potentially Bankrupt With Regen Duck Eggs And Fertiliser
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-11-01)